jlippold/tweakCompatible/README.md

 ## Credits

-Thanks to [https://github.com/hbang](HASHBANG Productions) for open sourcing the now defunct tweak Pheromone.
+Thanks to [HASHBANG](https://github.com/hbang) for open sourcing the now defunct tweak Pheromone.
 I learned and took a lot from them.